 Learning of an unplanned pregnancy can leave you feeling lost, alone and maybe even a little scared.
 We know that it can be overwhelming to decide what is best for you and your baby.
 We promise to share all of the adoption options and choices that are available and to support you every way we can in your decision.
 We promise to be there for you every step of the way.

-We understand that adoption can be a scary and an emotional time.
+We understand that the adoption process can be a scary and an emotional experience.
 Your team will hold your hand every step of the way and help you make a unique adoption plan that is best for you and your baby.
 Having someone to explain your options, help you with the big decisions and walk your journey with you can help bring comfort and peace.
-We promise you that you will never be alone.
+A Guardian Angel Adoptions promises you that you will never be alone.

 Fill out the forms online to begin the process